 Free Views Of The Niagara Falls

-If you want incredible views of the Niagara Falls and don’t mind paying for an attraction, we recommend climbing to the top of the Skylon Tower, observing from the Niagara SkyWheel, viewing from the Journey Behind the Falls, or getting up close (and wet!) aboard the Hornblower Niagara Cruises.
+If you want incredible views of the Niagara Falls and don’t mind paying for an attraction, we recommend observing from the Niagara SkyWheel, viewing from the Journey Behind the Falls, or getting up close (and wet!) aboard the Niagara City Cruises.
 On the US side, try the Cave of the Winds, or the Maid of the Mist boat ride.
 HOWEVER, you can get great views without spending a dime from the Table Rock Complex, from Queen Victoria Park, along the Niagara Parkway, and from Clifton Hill’s beautiful Oakes Garden Theatre

 Location: 6650 Niagara Pkwy, Niagara Falls, ON